matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 Replace the `<GOVERNANCE-ADDRESS>` and `<WALLET-PRIVATE-KEY>` with the address of the L1 governance smart contract and the private key of the wallet that deployed the governance contract respectively.

-5. In order to interact with the zkSync bridge we need to get its L1 address.
+5. To interact with the zkSync bridge we need to get its L1 address.
 While on mainnet you may want to set the address of the zkSync smart contract as an env variable or a constant, it is worth noticing that there is an option to fetch the smart contract address dynamically.

-It is a recommended step, especially during the testnet since regenesis are possible.
+It is a recommended step, especially during the alpha testnet since regenesis may happen.

 ```ts
 // Imports